| |

 To view all of these articles, click here.

-Only a single apparently original example from perfect dies is known struck in die alignment III.
+Only a single possibly original example from perfect dies is known struck in die alignment III.
 This coin, a heavily circulated VG-8 example, was recently discovered and purchased by Gobrecht dollar expert Mike Carboneau.
-Because of its well worn state, it is difficult to determine if it is truly an original.
+Because of its well worn state, it is difficult to determine if it is truly an original or a well worn restrike.
 For more on this, click here.
-It is important to note that Julian and Sholley also mention a perfect die alignment III coin in their article so there could be another out there.
+It is important to note that Julian and Sholley also mention a perfect die alignment III coin in one of their early articles so there could be another out there.

 These were struck on at least two occasions.
 On the latter, possibly as late as the mid-1870s, the obverse die shows rust in front of Liberty's face